nhatsmrt/torch-styletransfer/README.md

 Implementation of a neural network that can transfer the style of an arbitrary image to another photo.
 <br />
 Much of the code (e.g the layers) is implemented in my [neural network toolbox](https://github.com/nhatsmrt/nn-toolbox/tree/experimental).
 The training procedure can be found [here](https://github.com/nhatsmrt/nn-toolbox/blob/experimental/nntoolbox/vision/learner/style.py).
 This repository contains only the testing code.
 To replicate my work, please also clone the experimental branch of my nntoolbox repository.
-## Issues
-It seems to work pretty well on resized COCO data (even on untrained/unseen photos), but does not generalize that well too random photos.
-I suspect the problems lie in resolution discrepancy.
-Or maybe I just haven't trained for long enough (although in my experiment the quality of the images seem to degrade as I trained more and more).
 ## Some results
 ### Small Experiment:
 I train the thing for 850 iterations, using COCO dataset (resize to 256 for each size), and the train_9 subset of the wikiart dataset.
 For each dataset, I split 80% of them as training data and use the rest for evaluating.
 I train the network for a total of 850 iterations (1 "epoch").
 Some look pretty good: